zhangdomi/predicting-denver-temperature/README.md

 - **MSE: 46.80 °F<sup>2</sup>**
 - **RMSE: 6.84 °F**

-The final models achieves a 0.6 °F reduction in RMSE and approximately 0.5 °F reduction in MAE.
+The final models achieves a 0.6 °F reduction in RMSE and approximately 0.5 °F reduction in MAE, confirming that the engineered features and L1 regularization meaningfully improve day-ahead average temperature predictions.